Forgejo

-Forgejo (/eo/) is a software package designed for hosting a forge using the Git version control system to aid with software development.
-The package allows developers to use collaborative features like bug tracking, code review, continuous integration, kanban boards, issue tracking system tickets, and wikis with their projects.
+Forgejo (Note: Pronounced /fɔɹˈdʒeɪjoʊ/; from Esperanto forĝejo, /eo/, meaning "forge".) is a cross-platform, open-source web server for hosting a software development forge.
+Forgejo uses the Git version control system for source code revisioning and also allows developers to use features like bug tracking, code review, continuous integration, kanban boards, issue tracking system tickets, and wikis with their projects.
 The package is designed to be self-hosted by developers, and a public instance is provided to try out the software, however forges that are hosted by organizations such as Codeberg are more commonly used.
-Forgejo can be hosted on all platforms that support the Go runtime, including macOS and Microsoft Windows, and packages are provided for various Linux distributions.
+Forgejo can be hosted on most platforms that support the Go runtime, including macOS, except Microsoft Windows which is no longer supported since 2024.
+Packages are provided for various Linux distributions.

 History

 Forgejo was initially created in December 2022 as a fork of Gitea.
-The fork occurred after a for-profit limited corporation ran by the lead maintainer of the project, Lunny Xiao, silently transferred Gitea's trademarks and operations to the company and began to establish an open-core model.
+The fork occurred after a for-profit limited corporation run by the lead maintainer of the project, Lunny Xiao, silently transferred Gitea's trademarks and operations to the company and began to establish an open-core model.

-Following the discovery of the transfer, many Gitea contributors signed an open letter asking for the project's trademarks and domains to be placed under community management, but after the company rejected to transfer the properties, those contributors chose to fork the codebase.
+After it became public, Gitea contributors signed an open letter asking for the project's trademarks and domains to be placed under community management.
+After that was rejected, the project was forked.
 Codeberg, one of the major forges using Gitea at the time, migrated to Forgejo and has become the de jure lead maintainers of the project.

-Hard fork and license change
+Codeberg e.V., a registered nonprofit association, manages Forgejo's domain names and trademarks on behalf of the project.
+Codeberg's public instance was migrated from Gitea to Forgejo at the end of April 2023.

-While initially being a soft fork (a fork that remains synchronized with its upstream counterpart), Forgejo eventually abandoned the practice and split from Gitea following version 1.21 in February 2024, as maintaining compatibility with Gitea became more complex as new features and changes were implemented that were not compatible with Forgejo, as well as to liberate software development from the shackles of proprietary tools.

-In August 2024, Forgejo moved from the MIT license to the copyleft GNU General Public License.
-This does not involve a re-licensing of the existing codebase, but rather reflects a community decision made a year prior that Forgejo would begin to accept GPL-licensed contributions.
-As a result, the license of the overall package is now reflected to be covered under the GPL.
+While initially being synchronized with the Gitea codebase, Forgejo eventually abandoned the practice and split from Gitea following version 1.21 in February 2024, In August 2024, Forgejo moved from the MIT license to the copyleft GNU General Public License.
+While the original code is still MIT-licensed, the overall project is licensed under the GPL.

-Interoperability between forges

 One of the main goals for the future of Forgejo is their plan to implement interoperability between different installations.
 While repositories can be mirrored from any other Git forge, the project has begun work on implementing support for the ActivityPub protocol, allowing users to collaborate with each other using Forgejo's features.
 The project has received funding from the NLnet organization for both the protocol extension needed to accommodate the feature subset, dubbed as "ForgeFed", and its implementation into Forgejo.
 As of 2025, the ability to federate "stars" on repositories across Forgejo installations has been built, while other forge packages such as GitLab have also begun work on implementing support for ForgeFed.